ItsAlxl/d6-together/README.md

 # Get dependencies (only needed the first time)
 npm install

-# Build the application from source (only needed the first time)
+# Build the application from source (only needed the first time and after changes to the source)
 npm run build

 # Run server